• Skip to primary navigation

 You can add a companion right up until flight time as long as there’s a seat available on the plane.
 If booking over the phone, just tell the agent you’d like to add a companion to your itinerary.

-ProTip: You can book Southwest flights through the Chase Travel Portal paying with Ultimate Rewards points or cash.
+ProTip: You can book Southwest flights through the Chase Travel Portal by calling and paying with Ultimate Rewards points or cash.
 Either way, the booking will look like a cash booking and will earn Southwest points.
 After completing the reservation, log in to your Southwest account to register your itinerary and then add your companion.

 Where does Southwest fly?